python-devoloper-srikanth/DriverDemand/README.md

 ### **Execution steps for the given solution**

 Please follow the below steps to clone and execute,
-1. Clone the bundle to local (in working directory) -  **git clone DriverDemand.bundle DriverDemand**
+1. (git bash in working directory)Clone the bundle to local -  **git clone DriverDemand.bundle DriverDemand**

     **OR**